OctopusDeploy/blog/blog/2022-02/jenkins-docker-ecr/index.md

 Commit your code to GitHub.
 The commit will trigger a build job in Jenkins.
 Go to your Jenkins instance URL to see the build.

-I had to trigger a Jenkins job via the **Build now** button manually.
-After this, the webhook triggers started working on every push.
+I had to trigger a Jenkins job by clicking the **Build now** button.
+After this, the webhook triggers worked on every push.

 ![Jenkins Success](jenkins-success.png)